 The measurements obtained by a dosimeter are a legal record of a person's individual radiation exposure and RLSS maintains these records for personnel using RLSS-issued dosimeters.
 Personal dosimeters issued by RLSS may not be shared or exposed to any source of radiation outside of the specific work assignment for which they were issued.
-Monitoring is typically not required for soil moisture gauge users, however declared pregnant workers or minors may be issued a dosimeter.
 If a dosimeter is issued, it must be worn whenever working with radioactivity in the work assignment.